 School site grants this year include several at Ecker Hill Middle School, such as Smart Music Software and a Dual Language Social Studies instructor for the first class of Dual Language Immersion students five years ago.
 They will be entering sixth-grade at Ecker Hill, and Billow said the Dual Language Immersion Committee and the district are still figuring out what the program will look like in middle school.

 The Smart Music software benefits the music program at the middle school.
 While students in the district have music teachers at each of the elementary schools and get to play small instruments like recorders and ukuleles, the first time they are able to learn string or band instruments is at the middle school.
-The software helps with that, Billow said.

 Last year's controversial Author-In-Residence at Park City High School was Sherman Alexie, and the book chosen for students to read was "The Aboslutely True Diary of a Part-Time Indian."
 The author's comments during his visit to the school and his book raised concern among parents.